List of Diary of a Wimpy Kid characters: Holly Hills

-Holly Hills is one of Greg's classmates; a girl who primarily serves as Greg's unrequited romantic interest and also Heather Hills' younger sister.
+Holly Elizabeth Hills (known as Piper Elizabeth Matthews in the online book) is one of Greg's classmates; a girl who primarily serves as Greg's unrequited romantic interest and also Heather Hills' younger sister.
 She is the youngest daughter of Mr. Hills and Mrs. Hills.
 A minor character, she earns a prominent role in The Last Straw as the object of Greg's most recent infatuation.
 He is continuously motivated to impress her to no avail.
 Virtually oblivious to Greg's existence or identity (Greg stops trying to impress her after she mistakes him for Fregley), she appears to take an interest in Rowley's sweetness, judging by an enthusiastic message which she had signed in his yearbook (as opposed to the note that she had written for the envious Greg).
 She seldom appears afterward.
 Greg's interest in her is seemingly damaged by events such as this and he starts showing an interest in other girls, including Holly's older sister Heather.

 Holly makes a cameo in The Ugly Truth talking to some of her friends, and this is her most recent appearance in the books, though she was shown in a chart Greg drew in The Third Wheel as one of the many girls interested in Bryce Anderson.

-Whereas her personality is hardly explored in the books, Holly's role was increased in film adaptations, debuting in Diary of a Wimpy Kid: Rodrick Rules as a newcomer to Greg's school with whom he is instantly besotted.
-She is depicted as being friendly and good-natured.
-She is given a girl-next-door attitude, which means that she is a sweet and caring girl with a heart of gold.
-The relationship she shares with Greg and Rowley is emphasized and exaggerated in the film portrayals, to the extent it can be assumed that the feelings Greg has for her may be mutual.
-She reappears in Diary of a Wimpy Kid: Dog Days.

-Holly seems to enjoy the boys' companionship and shows gratitude for Rodrick Heffley's unintentional blunders that wind up destroying the undeserving Heather's birthday party.
-The party ends with Holly slipping her hand into Greg's, implying that she likes him as well, and she, Greg and Rowley had a pool party not long after.
+Whereas her personality is hardly explored in the books, Holly's role was increased in the live-action film adaptations, debuting in Diary of a Wimpy Kid: Rodrick Rules as a newcomer to Greg's school with whom he is instantly besotted.
+She is depicted as being friendly, kind-hearted and good-natured.
+She reappears in Diary of a Wimpy Kid: Dog Days in which she seems to enjoy Greg and Rowley's companionship and expresses gratitude for Rodrick's unintentional blunders that wind up destroying her sister Heather's birthday party.
+The party ends with Holly slipping her hand into Greg's, implying that she likes him as well, and they will potentially start a relationship.

-Holly is portrayed in the live-action films by Peyton List.
+Holly is portrayed in by Peyton List.